David Story, Online Piano Lessons from Toronto

 Picture

 There are many ways to think about our musical development.
-Consider the following:
+I've produced the following:

-Level one, student: The student learns to control their hands. i.e. the hands do what they are told.
+Level one, student: At level one the student learns to control their hands. i.e. the hands do what they are told.
 I'm told this takes about 10,000 hours.
-I believe it, because after 1200 hours in on my drum studies I can see the gap between my aspirations and my reality.
-(2023 update.
-I've now given 5000+ hours to the kit.
-I've met all my initial goals and I'm now working on a new set) This level is about technique, repertoire, ear training, theory studies, concert going, and practice, practice, practice.
-It is about following my teachers' directions, and maintaining and nourishing my personal curiosity, patience, and faith in this process.
+I believe it.
+This level is about technique, repertoire, ear training, theory studies, concert going, and practice, practice, practice.
+It is about following the teachers' directions, and maintaining and nourishing your personal curiosity, patience, and faith in the process.

-Level two, professional: Professional hands do what they are told.
-Now professionals practice to maintain and refine their skills.
+Level two, professional: At level two you have professional hands that do what they are told.
+At this level you practice maintaining and refining your skills.

 Conclusion?